helmwave/docs/docs/yaml.md

 ### depends_on

-It allows to set explicit dependencies between releases.
-Dependant release will start upgrading only after all it's dependencies finished upgrading
+It allows setting explicit dependencies between releases.
+Dependant release will start upgrading only after all its dependencies finished upgrading

 Example for [3-tier](https://searchsoftwarequality.techtarget.com/definition/3-tier-application) application